flexera-public/policy_templates/security/aws/iam_users_perms_via_groups_only/README.md

-# AWS IAM Users With Directly-Assigned Policies
+# AWS IAM Users With Directly-Attached Policies

 ## What It Does